Back to Decks

 Removal

-Removal is really important to help slow down some of the aggressive strategies in the format.
-It's often really hard to outpace cub into ouroboroid, Many early creatures are currently must kill threats to prevent the opponent from gaining a large advantage.
+Removal is critical for slowing down aggressive strategies in the format.
+It is often difficult to outpace opposing Badgermole Cub into Ouroboroid, and many early creatures function as must-kill threats to prevent the opponent from gaining a large advantage.

 Although removal needs to line up well against the format’s threats, there’s an additional layer to consider in this deck.
 Many of the removal spells can also be synergistic with the overall game plan, so they’re not just answers but pieces that actively contribute to what the deck is trying to do.